-You and I encounter distractions daily.
-I have not managed to completely win over my distractions but I have managed to reduce most of my earlier distractions with some tricks.
+You and I encounter distractions daily and wish we could focus better.
+I have not managed to completely win over my distractions but I have managed to improve focus with some tricks.

 You might think that a minor distraction will not impact your efficiency by much.
 Whether you encounter a distraction at work or while studying, the outcome remains the same.